Woman slashes Bronx bus rider who tried to pet her dog, police say

 MELROSE, Bronx (WABC) --Police say a woman slashed a fellow bus rider in the face after she tried to pet her dog.

-The incident was reported Monday near East 149th Street and Morris Avenue around 2:30 p.m.
+The incident was reported Monday on an MTA bus near East 149th Street and Morris Avenue around 2:30 p.m.

 Authorities said the two women were on a bus and one lady was holding a dog.